 If you are over the age of 55 and require long-term PPI treatment, your doctor may refer you for an EGD (esophagogastroduodenoscopy).
 This procedure examines the lining of the esophagus, stomach, and upper small intestine.
-If you have significant reflux, your doctor also may test you for the bacteria H. pylori prior to trying you on PPIs.
+If you have significant reflux, your doctor also may test you for a bacteria called H. pylori prior to trying you on PPIs.

 Things to consider

-Do not use more than 1 antacid or acid reducer at a time, unless your doctor says it’s okay.
+Do not use more than 1 antacid or acid reducer at a time unless your doctor says it’s okay.
 Store all medicines up and away, out of reach and sight of young children.
 Keep medicines in a cool, dry place.
 This helps prevent them from becoming less effective before they expire.
 Do not store medicines in bathrooms, which often are hot and humid.

 When to see the doctor